nickeblewis/headforcode/content/todo/index.md

 * How about generation of side indexes?
 I want to be able to keep on adding masses of content and be able to find it with ease
     * Getting Algolia up and running would be very handy in this regard!
+    * I recently supplied my website details and therefore we could now download the plugin for this??